justinlent/Bayesian_Optimizer_Option_Portfolios/README.md

 # Bayesian_Optimizer_Option_Portfolios
-Use Bayesian Optimization for constructing risk-defined options & derivatives portfolios.
+Using RobinHood API for stock and options data, implement Bayesian Optimization for constructing risk-defined options & derivatives portfolios.
+Applies a 2-stage approach with the Bayesian optimizer first exploring the parameter space, then in the second stage exploit the paramaeter subspace discovered in Stage 1 to attempt to find an even more optimized solution.